03 Apr How to Make an Antler Chandelier

 There is a common misconception that antlers used to make antler chandeliers are taken unethically from deer.
 This couldn’t be further from the truth.
 Male deer (stags) naturally shed their antlers every year between late December and mid-March, and then regrow them over the summer months.
 The older a stag is the larger and wider his antlers grow so if you see a chandelier with very large antlers you can be sure they have come from a mighty old stag.

 If you feeling adventurous and love the outdoors then scouring the countryside during shedding seasons is one way to find real antlers.
-Alternatively you can buy real bone shed antlers from hunting good stores, eBay, gumtree, farm shops and specialist outdoor companies that work with antlers such as Horn Carver Be sure to select antlers of similar colour to have a consistent look.
+Alternatively you can buy real bone shed antlers from hunting goods stores, eBay, gumtree, farm shops and specialist outdoor companies that work with antlers such as Horn Carver.
+Be sure to select antlers of similar colour to have a consistent look.

 As a starting point we recommend you have a design in mind.
-Take a close look at the antlers you have, or a design you wish to create before sourcing some.
-This way you will be able to produce a symmetrical and atheistically pleasing chandelier.
+Take a close look at the antlers you have, or a design you wish to create before sourcing.
+This way you will be able to produce a symmetrical and aesthetically pleasing chandelier.
 Feel free to browse our catalogue to get some ideas.
-The general rule is that your larger antlers make up the bottom layer, with any above layers getting gradually smaller, but feel free to experiment.
+The general rule is that larger antlers make up the bottom layer, with layers above getting gradually smaller, but feel free to experiment.

 You need a chandelier frame to build your antler chandelier around.
 Buy a cheap regular chandelier from a department store, or if you’re looking to save money there are plenty of second-hand alternatives on online marketplaces.
 If you are planning to construct an antler chandelier solely using antlers (without a metal frame) buy a chandelier wiring kit from a lighting store, preferably one with a central stem.